Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This shot shows the snap on lid, but I couldn't find the other screw on kind.
 Those are the best ones!

 I used to use all sorts of recycled containers until I had a terrible infestation of pantry moths!
 I now am investing in Lock & Lock storage containers which are bpa free in the plastic and also available in glass.
-They are truly air tight and recycled containers aren't very frugal if you end up having to throw away most of your pantry food!

 I use those large glass pickle jars to store my sugar and flour in.
 I'm going to try to find more of them for pasta, etc. They have worked great for me so far!

 I buy flour and sugar in ten pound bags.
 I put the bag inside a two gallon zip lock bag.
-When the flour or sugar is gone I throw it all away and start with a new zip lock bag.
-I have never had mealy bugs.

 What I use, and is air tight is a FoodSaver.
 You use your mason jars, and seal it, and it stays sealed.